 "Until one has loved an animal, a part of ones' soul remains unawakened"

 Megan Meeks is a 2013 graduate of Kent County High School.
 Megan studied Agriculture, Biology, and Horticulture during her time as a member of the Kent County High School FFA.
-She has been working with horses for about 4 years now.
-Megan joined Kent Veterinary Center in 2018 as a grounds keeper.
+Megan has worked with retired horses, mares & foals, hunters & show horses.
+Through the years she has become an integral part of the care for all the horses at Glasgow Farm and Kent Veterinary Center.
 Megan's hobbies include gardening with her grandmother and fishing and hunting with her father.
 She loves to spend quality time with her family, friends, and pets in her free time.

-"Growing up and living on a farm, I have always enjoyed being the wide open space and fresh air.
-As an animal lover and owner, I enjoy getting the chance to work with horses and expand my knowledge.
-As a child, I had always hoped to become a veterinarian or veterinarian assistant.
-Now I have the pleasure of working for a veternarian.
-No matter how physically hard it may be, seeing the horses healthy and happy makes it worth it!
-No matter how bad your day is going, the horses will always put you in a better mood!" -Megan Meeks
+"Growing up and living on a farm, I have always enjoyed being in the wide open space and fresh air.
+As an animal lover and owner, I enjoy getting the chance to work with horses.
+No matter how physically hard it may be, seeing the horses healthy and happy makes it worth it!" -Megan Meeks